Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Generating many options within relevant patterns

-- Filtering for availability and strategy fit
+- Filtering for availability and strategic fit

 - Testing with your target audience

-- Committing to a name and building meaning through execution
+- Committing and building meaning through execution

 Don't chase the perfect name.
-Chase the strategically sound name that excites you.
-Then build something meaningful behind it.
+Chase the strategically sound name that excites you, then build something meaningful behind it.

 Related articles